What Certifications You Need to Work in Bars in Canada

-Many of the country’s bartending schools offer this training as a module on their larger ‘bartending packages’, but for people who do not wish to commit to a five week intensive course which costs several hundred dollars, there is another option.
+Many of the country’s bartending schools offer this training as a module on their larger ‘bartending packages’, but for people who do not wish to commit to a five-week intensive course which costs several hundred dollars, there is another option.
 The various forms of ‘liquor service training’ are available via private companies or state departments (frequently the department of tourism), either online or as seminars, and typically for minimal amounts – for example Alberta’s online training comes in at just $25.
-A couple even offer to assist management to develop and cascade a full training curriculum to their staff.
+A couple even offers to assist management to develop and cascade a full training curriculum for their staff.
 Of ten Canadian provinces – from British Columbia in the west to Newfoundland and Labrador in the east – half of them require legal certification before you can even begin to think about working with alcohol, while the rest strongly recommend you obtain a permit, particularly for those all-important insurance purposes.

 So what do you need and where?

 The province’s ‘Responsible Beverage Service Program’ of choice is Serving It Right (SIR), a self-study program run by the British Columbia’s tourism industry human resource association.
-This is a mandatory requirement for anybody – licensees, managers, sales staff and servers – working in or owning a licensed establishment, or thoseserving liquor under a ‘special occasion’ license (e.g. for a private party).
+This is a mandatory requirement for anybody – licensees, managers, sales staff and servers – working in or owning a licensed establishment, or those serving liquor under a ‘special occasion’ license (e.g. for a private party).
 Certification can be obtained through online ($35) or print ($40) versions of the curriculum which include all coursework and a final examination.
 There is no minimum age requirement to obtain a SIR certificate in the province.

-The Wild Rose Country’s Gaming and Liquor Commission created ProServe to ensure safe and lawful sale and service of alcohol by anyone and everyone involved in the province’s hospitality trade.
+The Wild Rose Country’s Gaming and Liquor Commission created ProServe to ensure the safe and lawful sale and service of alcohol by anyone and everyone involved in the province’s hospitality trade.
 ProServe is mandatory and its sweep is broad: whether full- or part-time, at a licensed restaurant or private get-together, you must have certification to work.
 The training package is comprehensive and can be taken online, via seminars, or as self-directed study involving DVDs, manuals and a final exam monitored by a proctor.
 You must be of legal age – i.e. eighteen years old – to obtain ProServe certification.
 Courses cost $25 for the online version, $50 for the seminar or $50 for the self-directed study option.